Long COVID and contrast sensitivity: early reports and open questions

 The peer-reviewed contrast-sensitivity literature in Long COVID is small.
 What exists is mostly case series and small-cohort studies, not large adequately-powered trials.
 Treat none of the findings below as load-bearing on its own.

-Coco-Martín and colleagues published one of the first dedicated studies (Coco-Martín, Argüeso, Hidalgo et al., 2023).
-They recruited 25 COVID-19 patients (mean age in the mid-fifties) and 16 age- and sex-matched controls, measuring both achromatic (luminance-based) and chromatic (color-based) contrast sensitivity with the Optopad-CSF test.
+Coco-Martín and colleagues published one of the first dedicated studies (Coco-Martín, Leal-Vega, Alcoceba-Herrero et al., 2023).3 They recruited 25 hospitalised COVID-19 patients (mean age about 54) and 16 age- and sex-matched controls, measuring both achromatic (luminance-based) and chromatic (color-based) contrast sensitivity with the Optopad test.
 The COVID-19 group showed higher contrast thresholds — reduced sensitivity — at all spatial frequencies on the achromatic test and at most on the chromatic test.
-At minimum six-month follow-up, most of the differences persisted despite clinical recovery from the acute infection.
+At a follow-up at least six months later, most of the differences persisted despite recovery from the acute infection.
 The cohort was hospital-recruited rather than community-recruited Long COVID, which is why we treat this as suggestive rather than definitive.

-Additional small-cohort work has reported reductions concentrated in the mid spatial-frequency band — roughly the 3-to-12 cycles-per-degree region most relevant to face perception and screen reading at conversational distance.
-This is also the band most often reported as affected after concussion, which is interesting but not yet evidence of shared mechanism.
-The pattern is consistent enough to motivate larger work; it is not yet specific enough to call diagnostic.
+Some reports describe reductions concentrated in the mid spatial-frequency band — roughly the 3-to-12 cycles-per-degree region most relevant to face perception and screen reading at conversational distance — though this specific pattern is not yet firmly established in the COVID literature, and we flag it as tentative rather than settled.
+It is also the band most often reported as affected after concussion, which is interesting but not yet evidence of a shared mechanism.
+The pattern is, at most, consistent enough to motivate larger work; it is not specific enough to call diagnostic.

 The plausibility argument runs through neuroinflammation.
 The hypothesis is that Long COVID is, at least in some patients, sustained by ongoing inflammation in the central nervous system — microglial activation, cytokine signalling, downstream effects on synaptic plasticity and myelin maintenance.
-A narrative review in Oxford Open Immunology lays out the case that the cognitive features of Long COVID look mechanistically like a neuroinflammatory phenomenon (Kavanagh, 2022).
-The visual cortex is the single largest cortical area by surface area, with metabolic demands hard to camouflage when the system is fighting a chronic inflammatory load.
+A narrative review in Oxford Open Immunology lays out the case that the cognitive features of Long COVID look mechanistically like a neuroinflammatory phenomenon (Kavanagh, 2022).4 The visual system occupies a large share of the cortex, with metabolic demands hard to camouflage when the system is fighting a chronic inflammatory load.
 If you accept that hypothesis tentatively, predicting subtle changes in contrast processing is not a leap.
 The "if" remains open.

 What has not yet been done: a large, prospectively-recruited Long COVID cohort with serial contrast-sensitivity measurements paired with the rest of the clinical phenotype.
 We are early.